-The DAF has determined that the Proposed Actions for mosquito control at JBLE - Eustis would have no effect on the eastern black rail (Laterallus jamaicensis) and rusty patched bumblebee (Bombus affinis) and may affect but is not likely to adversely affect the Atlantic sturgeon (Acipenser oxyrhynchus oxyrhynchus).
-The DAF has determined that the Proposed Actions for common reed control at JBLE - Eustis would have no effect on the eastern black rail, rusty patched bumble and may affect but is not likely to adversely affect the Atlantic sturgeon.
+The DAF has determined that the Proposed Actions for mosquito and common reed control at JBLE - Eustis would have no effect on the eastern black rail (Laterallus jamaicensis) and rusty patched bumblebee (Bombus affinis).
 The Proposed Actions for both mosquito control and common reed control at JBLE - Eustis are compliant with the Final 4(d) rule under the Endangered Species Act for the northern long-eared bat (Myotis septentrionalis).

-The DAF has determined that the Proposed Actions for mosquito control at JBLE - Langley would have no effect on West Indian manatee (Trichechus manatus), listed sea turtles, the northeastern beach tiger beetle (Cicindela dorsalis dorsalis), and the rusty patched bumblebee and may affect but is not likely to adversely affect the eastern black rail, piping plover (Charadrius melodus), red knot (Calidris canutus rufa), roseate tern (Sterna dougallii), and Atlantic sturgeon.
-The DAF has determined that the Proposed Actions for common reed control at JBLE - Langley would have no effect on the West Indian manatee, listed sea turtles, the northeastern beach tiger beetle, rusty patched bumblebee, and may affect but is not likely to adversely affect the eastern black rail, piping plover, red knot, roseate tern, and Atlantic sturgeon.
-The Proposed Actions for both mosquito control and common reed control at JBLE - Langley are also compliant with the Final 4(d) rule for the northern long-eared bat.
+The DAF has determined that the Proposed Actions for mosquito and common reed control at JBLE - Langley would have no effect on West Indian manatee (Trichechus manatus), the northeastern beach tiger beetle (Cicindela dorsalis dorsalis), and the rusty patched bumblebee and may affect but is not likely to adversely affect the eastern black rail, piping plover (Charadrius melodus), red knot (Calidris canutus rufa), and roseate tern (Sterna dougallii).
+TThe Proposed Actions for both mosquito control and common reed control at JBLE - Langley are also compliant with the Final 4(d) rule for the northern long-eared bat.